How to Score Band 9 in IELTS Reading

 If you selected it, well done, but if you didn’t, don’t worry.

 This question contains half of the information.
-For example, in option ‘B’ & ‘D’, the direction is given, but they are not complete directions.
-In ‘B’, they have given north, and in ‘D’, they have given east; however, in a paragraph, the given direction is North East.
+For example, in options ‘B’ and ‘D’, the directions are given but not complete.
+In ‘B’, they have given north, and in ‘D’, they have given east; however, in a paragraph, the given direction is North-East.

-You must be wondering how come ‘C’ is the answer?
-Well, in ‘C’, although, they haven’t directly mentioned the direction, they have said a particular direction and North East is the one, where birds fly; hence, the answer.
+You must be wondering why ‘C’ is the answer.
+Well, in ‘C’, although they haven’t directly mentioned the direction, they have said a particular direction, and North East is where birds fly; hence, the answer.